-Under the Company's agreement with Bio-Technology General (Israel) Ltd ("BTG Israel"), the Company has agreed to purchase certain minimum annual order quantities and is obligated to purchase at least 80 percent of its annual world-wide bulk product requirements for KRYSTEXXA from BTG Israel.
+Under the Company's agreement with Bio-Technology General (Israel) Ltd ("BTG Israel"), the Company has agreed to purchase certain minimum annual order quantities and is obligated to purchase at least 80 percent of its annual worldwide bulk product requirements for KRYSTEXXA from BTG Israel.
 The term of the agreement runs until December 31, 2030, and will automatically renew for successive three-year periods unless earlier terminated by either party upon three years' prior written notice.
 The agreement may be terminated earlier by either party in the event of a force majeure, liquidation, dissolution, bankruptcy or insolvency of the other party, uncured material breach by the other party or after January 1, 2024, upon three years' prior written notice.
 Under the agreement, if the manufacture of the bulk product is moved out of Israel, the Company may be required to obtain the approval of the Israel Innovation Authority (formerly known as Israeli Office of the Chief Scientist) ("IIA") because certain KRYSTEXXA intellectual property was initially developed with a grant funded by the IIA.
 The Company issues eighteen-month forecasts of the volume of KRYSTEXXA that the Company expects to order.
 The first nine months of the forecast are considered binding firm orders.
-At December 31, 2020, the Company had a total purchase commitment, including the minimum annual order quantities and binding firm orders with BTG Israel, for KRYSTEXXA of \$33.0 million, to be delivered through December 2026.
-Additionally, there were other purchase orders relating to the manufacture of KRYSTEXXA of \$1.5 million outstanding at December 31, 2020.
+At December 31, 2021, the Company had a total purchase commitment, including the minimum annual order quantities and binding firm orders, with BTG Israel for KRYSTEXXA of \$32.0 million, to be delivered through December 2026.
+Additionally, there were other purchase orders relating to the manufacture of KRYSTEXXA of \$1.0 million outstanding at December 31, 2021.

-Under an agreement with Boehringer Ingelheim Biopharmaceuticals GmbH ("Boehringer Ingelheim Biopharmaceuticals"), Boehringer Ingelheim Biopharmaceuticals is required to manufacture and supply ACTIMMUNE and IMUKIN to the Company.
-Following the Company's sale of the rights to IMUKIN in all territories outside of the United States, Canada and Japan to Clinigen Group plc ("Clinigen"), purchases of IMUKIN inventory are being resold to Clinigen.
-The Company is required to purchase minimum quantities of finished medicine during the term of the agreement, which term extends to at least June 30, 2024.
-As of December 31, 2020, the minimum purchase commitment to Boehringer Ingelheim Biopharmaceuticals was \$15.8 million (converted using a Dollar-to-Euro exchange rate of 1.2216 as of December 31, 2020) through June 2024.
+Under an agreement with Boehringer Ingelheim Biopharmaceuticals GmbH ("Boehringer Ingelheim Biopharmaceuticals"), Boehringer Ingelheim Biopharmaceuticals is required to manufacture and supply ACTIMMUNE to the Company.
+The Company is required to purchase minimum quantities of finished medicine during the term of the agreement, which term extends to at least September 30, 2024.
+As of December 31, 2021, the minimum purchase commitment to Boehringer Ingelheim Biopharmaceuticals was \$12.5 million (converted using a Euro-to-Dollar exchange rate of 1.1338 as of December 31, 2021) through September 2024.

-Excluding the above, additional purchase orders and other commitments relating to the manufacture of RAVICTI, BUPHENYL, PROCYSBI, PENNSAID 2%, DUEXIS, RAYOS and QUINSAIR of \$14.7 million were outstanding at December 31, 2020.
+Excluding the above, additional purchase orders and other commitments relating to the manufacture of BUPHENYL, DUEXIS, PROCYSBI, PENNSAID 2%, QUINSAIR, RAVICTI, RAYOS, TEPEZZA and UPLIZNA of \$15.9 million were outstanding at December 31, 2021.